williamlaplante/SynchrotronMaps/code/doc/README.md

 # Directory Structure

-This directory provides information regarding the thoeretical background of this project.
+This directory provides information regarding the theoretical background of this project.

+NOTE: This folder hasn't been updated, and it is unlikely that it will.